CalThompson9/rheumAI/README.md

 ### macOS
 1. Navigate to the mac/ folder.
-2. Double-click on RheumAI.app to launch the application.
+2. Use the ./run.sh script to launch the application.
+Note: You may need to run this twice for it to work, due to security permissions.
 3. If you encounter a security warning about the app being from an unverified developer:
    - Open System Preferences > Security & Privacy.
    - Click Open Anyway to allow the app to run.